 Ho Minfong (b.
-7 January 1951, Rangoon, Myanmar -), an award-winning author of literature for children and young adults.
-Ho won the Cultural Medallion Award, the highest arts accolade in Singapore, in 1997.
-Although Ho is a Singaporean, she has spent most of her life abroad, living in Taiwan, Laos and Cambodia and using them as setting for her stories.
-She is currently based in the United States.
+7 January 1951, Myanmar–), is an award-winning author of literature for children and young adults.1 Ho won the Cultural Medallion Award, the highest arts accolade in Singapore, in 1997.2 Although Ho is a Singaporean, she has spent most of her life abroad, living in Thailand, Taiwan, Laos, Cambodia and the United States, and using these places as settings for her stories.3 She is currently based in the United States.4

-Ho was educated in schools in Bangkok and then in Taiwan.
-She went on to study economics at Cornell University, USA, where she earned her Bachelor's and a Master's degrees.
-Her writing career began at Cornell, when she penned her thoughts to overcome homesickness.
-A compendium of notes about what she missed about home became the basis of her first book, Sing to the Dawn, which was published in 1975.
-Upon graduating from Cornell, Ho returned to Singapore and stayed there for some time.12
+Ho was educated in schools in Bangkok and then in Taiwan.9 She went on to study economics at Cornell University, USA, where she earned her Bachelor's and a Master's degrees.
+Her writing career began at Cornell, when she penned her thoughts to overcome homesickness.10 A compendium of notes about what she missed about home became the basis of her first book, Sing to the Dawn, which was published in 1975.11 Upon graduating from Cornell, Ho returned to Singapore and stayed there for some time.12

-Ho has had several professions, as a Straits Times journalist, a lecturer at the University of Chiangmai, Thailand, and the first Writer-in-Residence, University of Singapore (1984).
-Her marriage to her husband, an environmental consultant, sustained her string of foreign homes, in Asia, Switzerland and the United States, where she is currently based and is a permanent resident.
+Ho has juggled several professions – as a Straits Times journalist, a lecturer at the University of Chiangmai, Thailand and the first Writer-in-Residence, University of Singapore (1984).13 She married an environmental consultant and lived in Asia, Switzerland and the United States, where she is currently based and is a permanent resident.
 Though she felt comfortable living in Singapore, she did not really regard Singapore as her home.
-Winning Singapore's Cultural Medallion Award in 1997 however gave some grounding to her local roots.
+Winning Singapore's Cultural Medallion Award in 1997, however reinforced her local roots.14

 Prizes and awards

-First Prize, Council on Inter-racial Books for Children, New York for Sing to the Dawn.
+1975: First Prize, Council on Inter-racial Books for Children, New York for Sing to the Dawn.20

-1982: First Prize, Ministry of Culture Short Story Writing Competition for Tanjung Rhu & Other Stories.
+1982: First Prize, Ministry of Culture Short Story Writing Competition for Tanjong Rhu & Other Stories.21

-1983: First Prize, Annual Short Story Contest, Asiaweek Magazine for The Clay Marble.
+1983: First Prize, Annual Short Story Contest, Asiaweek Magazine for The Clay Marble.22

-1991: Best Book for Young Adults, American Library Association.
+1991: Best Book for Young Adults, American Library Association.24

 1992: American Bookseller Pick of the List Notable Children's Trade Books in the Language Arts for The Clay Marble.

-1992: Hungry Mind Reviews Children’s Book of Distinction for The Clay Marble.
+1992: Hungry Mind Reviews Children’s Book of Distinction for The Clay Marble.25

-Mother: Late Li Lienfung, writer and former columnist for the long-running bilingual Bamboo Green column in The Straits Times.
+Mother: Late Li Lienfung, writer and former columnist of Bamboo Green, a long-running bilingual column in The Straits Times.

-Brothers: Ho Kwon Ping, businessman and Singapore Power chairman, and Ho Kwon Cjan, architect.
+Brothers: Ho Kwon Ping, businessman, and Ho Kwon Cjan, architect.

 Husband: John Dennis, an environmental consultant and currently lives in Ithaca, New York.